Tell Nasri

-Tell Nasri (تل نصري), also known as Walto ولطو), is a village near Tell Tamer in western al-Hasakah Governorate, northeastern Syria.
+Tell Nasri (تل نصري), also known as Waltoo ولطو), is a village near Tell Tamer in western al-Hasakah Governorate, northeastern Syria.
 Administratively it belongs to the Nahiya Tell Tamer.

 The village is inhabited by Assyrians belonging to the Assyrian Church of the East.
 At the 2004 census, it had a population of 650.

 The people of Waltoo originate from the Hakkari mountains in Turkey.
-There are 4 different tribes in Walto.
+There are 4 different tribes in Waltoo.
 Resht D Nara, Nashet D Matha, Khidnaya, and Serta.
-While these four tribes live in the same town now, back in Hakkari they lived in separate villages in a greater area called The Walto Valley.
-The Walto valley was a part of Upper Tyari.
+While these four tribes live in the same town now, back in Hakkari they lived in separate villages in a greater area called The Waltoo Valley.
+The Waltoo valley was a part of Upper Tyari.

 In recent years, during the Syrian Civil War, the Assyrian Church of St. Mary had been destroyed by ISIS in April 2015.
 Before that, on 23rd February 2015, Tell Nasri had been attacked by ISIS and its people fled to both Al-Hasaka and Qamishli seeking refuge.

+Diaspora

+The Syrian Civil War, which began in 2011, led to the near-total displacement of the population of Tell Nasri (Waltoo), creating a significant global diaspora.
+While the village's population was recorded at 850 residents in the 2004 census, the ensuing conflict and especially the 2015 ISIS attacks resulted in a mass exodus, leaving only a fraction of the original inhabitants in the village or the surrounding Khabur region.
+This rapid decline in population mirrors the broader humanitarian crisis and displacement experienced by the Assyrian community in northeastern Syria.

+The 2015 Exodus and Initial Flight

+The primary event triggering the mass permanent flight from Waltoo occurred in early 2015.
+On February 23, 2015, ISIS launched a coordinated offensive on the Assyrian villages along the Khabur River, including Tell Nasri.
+The inhabitants were forced to flee for their lives, taking refuge primarily in the larger, more secure cities of Al-Hasakah and Qamishli.
+Although some villagers initially returned after the threat subsided, the destruction of infrastructure—most notably the intentional demolition of the historic Church of St. Mary by ISIS in April 2015—shattered the community's sense of permanence and led most families to seek immediate asylum outside of Syria.

+Major Global Communities

+Due to pre-existing Assyrian community networks and established migration pathways, the vast majority of Waltoo families sought refuge in Western countries.
+The diaspora population now significantly outnumbers the current population within the village, making it an essential demographic factor for the community.
+The size of the diaspora, measured by family units, is notable across several countries: